Moreholidays December Llama Day

 International World Soil Day

-Garden Tools, International World Soil Day
+Garden Tools, International World Soil Day.
+December 5 holidays.

 When is World Soil Day?
 This special day is always observed on December 5

 Healthy soil is vital to the ecosystem of our world.
 Unfortunately, like other things in our world, Man pollutes the very ground we walk upon.
 Scientists estimate that over a third of the planet’s soil is impacted by pollutants.
 Any kind of pollution is bad for the ecosystem and it’s bad for you.
-World Soil Day brings awareness to this troubling problem.
+International World Soil Day brings awareness to this troubling problem.
 On this December 5 holiday, governments and organizations provide educational programs and information to both make us aware of the problem and to educate us on how we as individuals can stop it.
 And there are things we can do to improve the health of the soil.

 Soil is home to land-based plants and many creatures from mammals to insects and tiny, unseen microbes.
 Most of the food you eat comes from the soil.
 Clean, unpolluted ground, results in healthier food for your family.
 That’s why we value organic foods so highly.